MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/circle.md

 - [`Info`](xref:SkiaSharp.Views.Forms.SKPaintSurfaceEventArgs.Info) of type [`SKImageInfo`](xref:SkiaSharp.SKImageInfo)
 - [`Surface`](xref:SkiaSharp.Views.Forms.SKPaintSurfaceEventArgs.Surface) of type [`SKSurface`](xref:SkiaSharp.SKSurface)

-The `SKImageInfo` structure contains information about the drawing surface, most importantly, it's width and height in pixels.
+The `SKImageInfo` structure contains information about the drawing surface, most importantly, its width and height in pixels.
 The `SKSurface` object represents the drawing surface itself.
 In this program, the drawing surface is a video display, but in other programs an `SKSurface` object can also represent a bitmap that you use SkiaSharp to draw on.

 The most important property of `SKSurface` is [`Canvas`](xref:SkiaSharp.SKSurface.Canvas) of type [`SKCanvas`](xref:SkiaSharp.SKCanvas).
 This class is a graphics drawing context that you use to perform the actual drawing.
 The `SKCanvas` object encapsulates a graphics state, which includes graphics transforms and clipping.